-ACS Award for Encouraging Disadvantaged Students into Careers in the Chemical Sciences
+ACS Award For Encouraging Disadvantaged Students Into Careers In The Chemical Sciences

-Looking back, McBay believes that the sense of confidence and curiosity her early experiences instilled provided her with “a sustained underpinning not only for efforts at continued self-improvement but for informing potential strategies that might provide similar personal and professional development opportunities for others.”
+Lichter was part of the chemistry department at the City University of New York, Hunter College, until 1983, when he became regional director of grants at Research Corporation.
+As vice provost for research and graduate studies at the State University of New York, Stony Brook, from 1986 to 1989, he established the Turner Fellows Program for underrepresented graduate students.
+Lichter is now principal of Merrimack Consultants, where he provides consulting services to educational, philanthropic, and nonprofit organizations such as the National Science Foundation and ACS.

-In 2007, Rebecca Gregory, then a 10th-grade student at Camden County High School, in North Carolina, and winner of the “I Want to be Like Her” essay contest, wrote, “After reading McBay’s story, I feel as if anything is possible.”
-And with McBay still continuing to pave the way, it is more possible than ever.
+One of the few men honored as a fellow of the Association for Women in Science, Lichter is also a fellow of the American Association for the Advancement of Science and former secretary and chair of the chemistry section.
+Lichter is actively involved in ACS and is one of its inaugural fellows.
+He has also been involved with the NSF Committee on Equal Opportunities in Science & Engineering, the Council on Undergraduate Research, and numerous national panels and advisory boards.

-McBay will present the award address before the Division of Environmental Chemistry.
+Lichter will present the award address at a presidential event at the fall ACS national meeting in Boston.

 Join the conversation